optimizely/scribe/content/stories/upworthy.md

 %}

-They tested content nuggets above and below the featured content, as well as left and right sidebars, and combina-tions that included a footer.
+They tested content nuggets above and below the featured content, as well as left and right sidebars, and combinations that included a footer.
 Each variation used Javascript to pull in a selection of Upworthy’s most popular content.
 After running the test for just a few days, Peter uncovered some surprising results. *In each variation, the recommended content module actually increased both engagement and user sharing.* “With recommended content, it turns out that users would eventually land on something they wanted to share if they didn’t feel like sharing that first piece of content they landed on,” explains Peter.

 The team adopted the placement for the recommended content that performed best – the right sidebar displaying three recommended content options.
 Then, it was on to phase 2, during which the team used Optimizely to hone in on the module’s design.

-“One we decided on that location, we wire-framed different designs and tested them out,” says Peter.
+“One we decided on that location, we wireframed different designs and tested them out,” says Peter.
 “We were testing in order to figure out the right design concept.”
 They tested different image sizes, fonts, text layouts, and spacing.

 ## RESULTS